shw1n/political-discourse-framework/README.md

-## 1. Go into the conversation realizing either of us can be wrong
+## 1. Go into the conversation realizing either party can be wrong
 If either party refuses this possibility, no point in going any further.

+Good question to ask is: if you were wrong, would you want to know?
+If the answer is no, then no point in discussing.

-## 2. All discussion should strictly be about premises (facts) and reasoning
+## 2. Discussion should strictly be about premises (facts) and reasoning, rather than views
 Views themselves should not be pre-determined or challenged.
 Views should be a **function** of **premises** and **reasoning**.
 If a premise changes, or better reasoning is found, your view should update accordingly.
 E.g:

 ```